desmond-ong/stats-notes/docs/02-munging.md

 ### The `%>%` operator {-}

-First, we'll introduce the `%>%` operator, which I refer to as the pipe operator^[As it behaves similar to other pipe operators in Python, Unix, etc. The creator pronounces `%>%` as "and then": Source: https://community.rstudio.com/t/how-is-pronounced/1783/12].
+First, we'll introduce the `%>%` operator, which I refer to as the pipe operator^[As it behaves similar to other pipe operators in Python and Unix, the creator pronounces `%>%` as "and then": Source: https://community.rstudio.com/t/how-is-pronounced/1783/12].
 The `%>%` operator 'pipes' the argument before it, into the function after it, as the first argument (by default).

 1. `A %>% function` is equivalent to calling `function(A)`.
 The variable before `%>%` is by default the first argument into `function()`, and you can list other arguments too.